 Something like 90% of controllers sold online is fake.
 Controllers are almost never on sale too, so if there’s a deal, it’s probably suspicious.

-When it comes to buying controllers, only buy them from either a physical store or an official website, or an official eStore, such as the Playstation Store on Amazon.
+When it comes to buying Playstation controllers, only buy them from either a physical store or an official website.

 Now let’s look at the exact steps to check if a PS4 controller is fake.
 It helps if you have a legit PS4 controller to compare the fake one too.
 Fake controllers are getting really hard to spot these days, so it’s time to be a detective.